akshaybhu/CI-CD-BasicPipeline/README.md

 Task 6: Test the Setup
 Make a new commit to the GitHub repository and check that the changes are automatically deployed.

+ Submission Instructions:

+To submit your programs, please follow these guidelines:

+-        Ensure that your programs are fully completed.

+-        Push your code to a GitHub repository.

+-        Share the repository link by including it in a text, Word, or PDF file format.

+Submit the file/text containing the repository link via VLearn.